-Employees with a minimum six months' service prior to Jan.
-1, 1998, are eligible for “solidarity pension’’ funded by employer.
+Employees with a minimum 6 months’ service prior to Jan.
+1, 1998, are eligible for “solidarity pension” funded by the employer.
 Employer contributions for this are 11 percent of payroll, and eligibility begins at age 63 for men with a minimum 25 years of contributions, and age 58 for women with a minimum 20 years of contributions.

 Benefit for any damage to the health of an employee is covered by Kazakh civil law.
 Each employee gets benefits in case of occupational injuries or death which is reimbursed by either the employer or an insurance company.

 The employee receives medical and care benefits as well as compensatory remuneration.
 In the event of death, the employee’s dependents are entitled to survivor benefits.